polyipseity/information/special/list of mathematical pathologies.md

 The [Dirichlet function](Dirichlet%20function.md) is {{$$f(x \in \mathbb{R}) = \begin{cases} 1 & x\text{ rational} \\ 0 & x\text{ irrational} \end{cases}$$}}.

-- [continuity](../general/continuous%20function.md) and discontinuity ::: It is neither continuous nor discontinuous at every [real](../general/real%20number.md).
+- [continuity](../general/continuous%20function.md) and discontinuity ::: It is discontinuous at every [real](../general/real%20number.md).
   - global continuity or discontinuity ::: It is a [discontinuous function](../general/continuous%20function.md).
 - integrability
   - [Riemann integrability](../general/Riemann%20integral.md) ::: The function is not Riemann integrable on any non-trivial [interval](../general/interval%20(mathematics).md).
 This is despite it being a [bounded function](../general/bounded%20function.md).